everything malaways main

 2. Add 1 tsp butter or olive oil to a large saute pan set over medium heat.

-3. Add frozen malawah to pan and cook according to directions, around 3 minutes.
+3. Add frozen malawach to pan and cook according to directions, around 3 minutes.
 While first side is cooking, gently sprinkle even layer of spicy everything mixture on top, and press into dough.
 After 3 minutes, flip onto second side and cooking another 3 minutes.
 Some of the spice mixture will fall off.

 4. Fry eggs according to your taste in 1 tsp butter or olive oil.
-(I suggest cooking over medium-low heat and putting a cover on top so eggs don’t cook too fast, but that the white sets and yolk remains runny).
+(I suggest cooking over medium-low heat and putting a cover on top so eggs don’t cook too fast, but that the white sets and yolk remains runny.)

 Keep on Noshing